Outpost-21/Tabula-Rasa/README.md

 Common Library for Outpost 21 mods.

 Current Uses for Modders:
-- PawnConverter (Needs More Testing) - Original code by Albion, Allows pawns to be changed in many ways, primary use is for changing pawn race (uses Alien Races).
+- PawnConverter (Minor bugs to be fixed) - Original code by Albion, Allows pawns to be changed in many ways, primary use is for changing pawn race (uses Alien Races).

-- ApparelRestrict (Needs More Testing)
+- ApparelRestrict (Bugs to be fixed)
 Allows apparel to be restricted by body type using a Comp.

 - WeaponRestrict (Needs More Testing)
 Allows weapons to restricted based on worn apparel using a Comp, list based and can function as ANY or ALL depending on a bool in said Comp.

-- ResearchBenchSub (Complete, maybe)
-Allows research benches and facilities to act like other benches and/or facilities.
+- ResearchBenchSub (Fully functional, at least in theory) Allows research benches and facilities to act like other benches and/or facilities.

 - Bunker (WIP, partially functional)